yuno-payments/yuno-docs/docs/Wallets/google-pay/integration-via-provider-google-pay.md

 6. Navigate through the payment flow to test the integration.

 Following these steps, you can ensure that Google Pay is integrated into your app and works as expected before making it available for your customers.

+## Implementation details

+Yuno supports both Google Pay API authorization methods:

+- **`PAN_ONLY`**: Card credentials stored in the user's Google account.
+When used, the selected provider handles authentication as configured.
+- **`CRYPTOGRAM_3DS`**: Device-based card credentials with built-in authentication.
+These credentials include cryptographic authentication.

+Both methods are supported globally across all countries where Yuno operates.
+On the frontend, include both `PAN_ONLY` and `CRYPTOGRAM_3DS` in your `allowedAuthMethods` array for maximum payment success rates.

+- **Provider-specific configuration**: The handling of Google Pay authorization methods may vary depending on your selected provider.
+Consult your provider's documentation for specific requirements and capabilities regarding `PAN_ONLY` and `CRYPTOGRAM_3DS` processing.